civitz/civitz.github.io/_posts/2019-02-17-upcycle-kiss-dp500-with-rpi3-2.md

 Later on the hard disk proved faulty, so I replaced it with an external usb hard disk: since the hub is powerful enough, all I needed to do was to zip-tie the hard disk inside the case, and plug the hard disk to the hub.

-Next phase would be to use the IDE cable to bring life to the DVD-reader, so that the KiSS re-gain its original functionality of being a DVD/DivX reader.
+Next phase would be to use the IDE cable to bring life to the DVD-reader, so that the KiSS re-gains its original functionality of being a DVD/DivX reader.